duchangyu/view-and-data-npm/README.md

 * In your html:

-Unzip lmv-local/vXXXX in your client lib folder and  reference the css and viewer3d.js (or viewer3d.min.js for production).
+Download the Autodesk viewer locally using http://extract.autodesk.io/ for example.
+Unzip the result in your client lib folder and  reference the css and viewer3d.js (or viewer3d.min.js for production).

     <link rel="stylesheet" type="text/css" href="lib/lmv-local/v1.2.21/style.css?v=v1.2.21">
     <script src="lib/lmv-local/v1.2.21/viewer3D.min.js?v=v1.2.21"></script>